signalfx/integrations/aws/README.md

 ##### Uniquely identifying AWS instances

 Amazon services that report to CloudWatch do not always provide unique identifiers.
 For example, the EC2 dimension `InstanceID` is not guaranteed to be unique across all availability zones.
-SignalFx synthesizes unique identifiers for [EC2](https://github.com/signalfx/integrations/tree/master/aws-ec2)<!-- sfx_link:aws-ec2 -->, [EBS](https://github.com/signalfx/integrations/tree/master/aws-ebs)<!-- sfx_link:aws-ebs --> and [ELB](https://github.com/signalfx/integrations/tree/master/aws-elb)<!-- sfx_link:aws-elb --> instances, in the dimension called `AWSUniqueId`.
+SignalFx synthesizes unique identifiers for [EC2](https://github.com/signalfx/integrations/tree/master/aws-ec2)[](sfx_link:aws-ec2), [EBS](https://github.com/signalfx/integrations/tree/master/aws-ebs)[](sfx_link:aws-ebs) and [ELB](https://github.com/signalfx/integrations/tree/master/aws-elb)[](sfx_link:aws-elb) instances, in the dimension called `AWSUniqueId`.
 This allows us to attach metadata to CloudWatch metrics from these services.

 ### METRICS